amckinney/backend-dev/docs/04-lesson.md

 In this particular definition, *middleware* is functionality that sits between the client and the API that they're interacting with.
 Note that *middleware* is often (but not always) implemented in the same server process as the API and therefore *wraps* the API's core functionality.
+Implementing a [rate limiter in Redis][3] is a fascinating counterexample of a middleware that delegates to an external service (or database in this case).

 To drive this point in, *middleware* is yet another example of an abstraction *layer* that can be visualized like an onion, where the core of the onion is